Primary

 Set the cable at the highest position and step back.
 Pull toward your upper chest with elbows high and flared.
 Squeeze your shoulder blades together at the contraction—this is where the upper back work happens.

-Want Cable High Row in your program?
+See where Cable High Row fits in your weekly plan

 Set the cable pulley at the highest position.